project-ryoma/ryoma/docs/tech-specs/tech_spec_v1.md

-# Aita tech spec v1
+# Ryoma tech spec v1

 This document describes the technical specifications of the project.